 professional advice, school feedback, etc. Training in inclusion and additional needs.
 2023 Strategic Inclusion PI aan groups present at QIP summit Oct 2022 updates with team to ensure greater transparency.
 Line inclusion support chat created where Educators can log successes and challenges children that session have had accessing the program.
 All Educators can review this information and all data is downloaded and saved periodically to ensure records are maintained.
-Building on the success of the inclusion line chat, individualised Line Chats have been created for children with additional needs.
-These Individualized Line Chats are discussed during debrief and can be accessed in the phones by all staff members.
 5.2.2 Need to consistently apply the school peace & the Hi5 model to meet the MOSHC needs The school peace code & Hi5 model are understood and practiced in a team approach. М Reflect on this tool on memo, meetings & debriefings.
 Feedback from children Team evaluation of how introduction of this tool is going Conversations with school counsellor/principal Educators feel confident in using the peace code and Hi5 when applicable Term 3 2021 2023 The school is reviewing their peace code and will inform us of changes so we can introduce changes in a team approach.
-School formed a behaviour guidance committee to review the effectiveness of the current programs utilised and 2 MOSHC representatives will attend meetings and consult 5.2.2 Staff have identified the need for training/approaches to support children to learn how to self-regulate their own behaviour Access current research and training on self-regulation and executive function development in early childhood & how to link this knowledge to practice at the centre. М Source and provide Educators with appropriate training and support resources.
+School formed a behaviour guidance committee to review the effectiveness of the current programs utilised and 2 MOSHC representatives will attend meetings and consult 5.2.2 Staff have identified the need for training/approaches to support children to learn how to self-regulate their own behaviour Access current research and training on self-regulation and executive function development in early childhood & how to link this knowledge to practice at the centre.
+M Source and provide Educators with appropriate training and support resources.
 Research current best practice regarding self-regulation and executive function development in EC (Centre on the Developing Child Harvard University) Organise staff training sessions to support educators in critical reflection around the practice of evaluation for wellbeing and learning.
 Consult with Community Groups, QCAN and Inclusion Support Qld. to access relevant training on offer Train educators in talking circles to support children with conflict resolution/self-regulation & emotional language.
-Educators feel confident when supporting children to learn how to self-regulate their own behaviour.
+Develop conversations starters that may support some educators to build children's self-regulation (e.g empathy, emotional vocabulary etc) Educators feel confident when supporting children to learn how to self- regulate their own behaviour.
 Staff feedback from yearly reviews reflects the need for further training requirements.
 September 2014 May 2016 May 2017 August 2017 Feb 2018 September 2014 Action Learning set - focus Behaviour management May 2016 Management have established a need for training all staff on behaviour guidance.
 Staff have requested specific training on ASD in response to a student in care.
 May 2017 Possible ASD training discussed with Inclusion Support Team August 2017 ASD training introduced as requested by Staff.
 Staff encouraged to complete time and 2 hours offered to each member (paid) to facilitate this.
 Emotion Management for Children & Teens with ASD 2 3 educators attended and shared information with a presentation at a staff meeting.
 More training to support boys, ADHD, Autism, support positive behaviour across 2018.